-The following is a list of the principle subsidiaries of Algoma and include any subsidiary representing more than 10% of the Company's consolidated assets or more than 10% of the Company's consolidated revenues.
-The other subsidiaries of the Company, not listed, represent together 20% or less of the Company's consolidated assets and 20% or less of the Company's consolidated revenues.
+The following is a list of the principal subsidiaries of Algoma representing more than 10% of the Company's consolidated assets or more than 10% of the Company's consolidated revenues and joint ventures representing a significant company interest.
+The other subsidiaries and joint ventures of the Company, not listed, represent together 20% or less of the Company's consolidated assets and 20% or less of the Company's consolidated revenues.

-Jurisdiction of incorporation Percentage of voting securities beneficially owned or over which control or direction is exercised Percentage of non-voting securities owned Subsidiaries Algoma Shipping Ltd. Bermuda 100% N/A Algoma Tankers Limited Canada 100% N/A Algoma International Shipholdings Ltd. Bermuda 100% N/A Joint Ventures NovaAlgoma Cement Carriers Limited (NACC) Bermuda 50% N/A NovaAlgoma Short-Sea Holding Limited (NASC) Bermuda 50% N/A NovaAlgoma Bulk Holdings Ltd. (NABH) Bermuda 50% N/A FureBear AB Sweden 50% N/A
+Jurisdiction of incorporation Percentage of voting securities beneficially owned or over which control or direction is exercised Percentage of non-voting securities owned

+Subsidiaries

+Algoma Shipping Ltd. Bermuda 100% N/A

+Algoma Tankers Limited Canada 100% N/A

+Joint Ventures

+NovaAlgoma Cement Carriers Limited (NACC) Bermuda 50% N/A

+NovaAlgoma Short-Sea Holding Ltd. (NASC) Bermuda 50% N/A

+FureBear AB Sweden 50% N/A